BryantSteed/project-scc/scc-project-report.md

     return reverse_graph
 ```

 There's nothing special about this hear, you effectively iterate through each edge and reverse it, which is constant.
-So this fucntion is just O(E)
+So this function is just O(E)

 Adding up all the functions in order O(3V + 4E + V log V + 1) = **O(V log V + E)**.
 The main overhead here is sorting all the vertices.